FAQ

 The Huni Kuin people speak the Kashinawa language.
 They call it Hantxa Kuin (the true, or proper language).
 Most of the members of the community also speak Brazilian Portuguese.

 While we don’t expect you to know the Kashinawa language, learning the basic of Portuguese will go a long way.
-Using Spanish can possibly help in communicating as it’s very similar to Portuguese.
+Using Spanish can possibly help with communication as it’s very similar to Portuguese.

 What does txai mean?